Nagcarlan Underground Cemetery

 The Nagcarlan Underground Cemetery (Libingan sa Ilalim ng Lupa ng Nagcarlan) is a national historical landmark and museum in Barangay Bambang, Nagcarlan, Laguna supervised by the National Historical Commission of the Philippines.
 It was built in 1845 under the supervision of Franciscan priest, Fr.
-Vicente Velloc as a public burial site and its underground crypt exclusively for Spanish friars, prominent town citizens and members of elite Catholic families.
-It is dubbed as the only underground cemetery in the country.
+Vicente Velloc as a Catholic burial site and its underground crypt intended for Spanish Franciscan friars, prominent town citizens and members of elite Catholic families.
+It is dubbed as the only Catholic cemetery with a crypt in the country.

 History

 Establishment of the Underground Cemetery

 Fr.
-Vicente Velloc supervised the establishment of a cemetery in Nagcarlan in 1845 below Mt.
-San Cristobal.
-Following the XIX century regulations to prevent the widespread of infectious diseases such as cholera, Fr.
-Velloc decided to build it away from the town's center.
-The cemetery is planned to serve as a public resting place for the people of the town while the underground chamber below the chapel of the cemetery will only house remains of Spanish friars and prominent people.
+Vicente Velloc supervised the establishment of a Catholic cemetery in Nagcarlan in 1845 at the foothills of San Cristobal Volcano following 19th century regulations to prevent the widespread of infectious diseases such as cholera.
+Fr.
+Velloc decided to build it in the south away from the town's center.
+The cemetery was planned to serve as a Catholic resting place for the people of the town while the crypt below the chapel of the cemetery will only house remains of Spanish friars and prominent people.
 It was built together with the construction of the expanded St. Bartholomew Parish Church and rectory.
-The cemetery is built with a chapel where funeral masses were held and directly below it is an underground crypt.
+The cemetery is built with a chapel where funeral masses were held and directly below it is a crypt.

-As Meeting Place during the Revolution
+As a Meeting Place during the Revolution

 During the Philippine Revolution, the cemetery served as a meeting place of revolutionary leaders of the Katipunan in 1896.
 Pedro Paterno and Gen. Severino Taiño of the "Maluningning" command held a meeting at the cemetery where they planned the historic Pact of Biak-na-Bato in 1897.
 It also served as hideout for Filipino leaders during the Philippine–American War and of guerillas in World War II.

 Declaration as a Historical Landmark

 The Nagcarlan Underground Cemetery was formally and officially declared as a National Historical Landmark in 1981 by virtue of Presidential Decree no. 260, enacted August 1, 1973 with amendments by Administrative Order 1505, dated June 11, 1978.
-Since the declaration, no more burials were allowed in the cemetery.
-It underwent renovations before it was again opened to the public during the unveiling of the marker on October 24, 1981.
-The oldest tomb is dated 1886 while the last interment was in 1981 when it was formally declared as a National Historical Landmark.
+Since the declaration, new burials are no longer allowed in the cemetery.
+It underwent restoration before it was again opened to the public during the unveiling of the marker on October 24, 1981.
+The oldest tomb is dated 1886 while the last interment was in 1981 before it was formally declared as a National Historical Landmark.